 Another main difference between the two aforementioned roles is that a local director or legal representative is more transparent, meaning they need to give status reports more frequently and require approval of his/her superiors to make major financial decisions.
 An attorney of fact, on the other hand, has more freedom to make financial or legal decisions on their own.

-What are the advantages and disadvantages of working with an Attorney Of Fact?
+What are the Pros and Cons of working with an Attorney Of Fact?

 Although it is recommendable to work with an Attorney of Fact, it’s important to consider some things before empowering someone to act as an attorney of fact, mainly regarding the reliability of the person you’re hiring.